StefanBRas/octopuzzles/README.md

 docker run -d -p 27017:27017 -p 27018:27018 -p 27019:27019 candis/mongo-replica-set
 ```

 This might take a while to start.

+Alternatively, you could also setup your own mongoDB atlas instance.

 After that is done, you can now start the website locally by running

 ```
 npm run dev